-Podrecca continued teaching throughout the eighties and held professorships in several universities (Lausanne, Paris, Philadelphia, Paris, London, Cambridge and Stuttgart).
+His teaching career continued throughout the eighties, lecturing at several universities (Lausanne, Paris, Philadelphia, London, Cambridge and Stuttgart).

-In the first half of the nineties he directed the International Architecture Seminar in Vienna.
+From the early to mid-nineties he headed the International Architecture Seminar in Vienna.

-Podrecca’s work in architecture stands out for the multitude of projects he has built, above all in Vienna, the centre of Mitteleuropean culture, where very diverse historic, ethnic and social elements have been layered one over the other through the centuries.
+His body of work is noted for numerous construction projects mainly in Vienna, the center of Central European culture, where diverse historic, ethnic and social factors have overlapped over the centuries.

-In comparing these different styles and cultures, Podrecca reveals a synthesis of design that takes into account the theories and writings of architects and urban planners including Semper, Plecnik and Fabiani, among others.
+In comparing these different styles and cultures, Podrecca’s work reveals a synthesis of design that takes into account the theories and writings of architects and urban planners such as Semper, Plecnik and Fabiani.

-In all his projects, new architecture interacts with existing constructions to achieve solutions that are always ideal for their context and environment.
+In all his projects, architectural work interacts with the existing structures to arrive at the perfect solution for the context and environment.

 Boris Podrecca selected works and projects

 - Austria Campus (con A. Kipar, progetto), Vienna (Austria), 2018

 - Dommuseum, Vienna (Austria), 2017

 - Complesso parrocchiale Pentecoste (con M. Castelletti), Milano (Italia), 2016